Last updated: August 4, 2022

 When it comes to infrared tent-style products, the SereneLife Portable Infrared Home Sauna topped our list.
 This sauna is easy to use, dependable, and gets hot enough to give you all the benefits of a true sauna for a fraction of the cost of joining a gym or spa.

-If you have the space and budget, the 1Love Portable Infrared Sauna Dome is by far the most effective and comfortable product we found.
-The dome-style design and inclusion of infrared stones really elevated this product to a whole new level of luxury.
+If you have the space and budget, the 1Love Portable Infrared Sauna Dome is the most effective and comfortable product we found.
+The dome-style design and inclusion of infrared stones elevated this product to a new level of luxury.

 Lastly, if you’re after a steam-style unit, the Sunakie Portable Steam Home Sauna won’t let you down.
 This affordable portable steam tent heats up quickly and has enough space to accommodate larger users.